jentery/engl230v3/index.md

 *Wednesday, October 5th*

 * Review [Prompt 2](prompt2.html).
 A response is due in Brightspace by Tuesday, October 18th.
-* Expect a lecture and large group discussion about *Within the Wires*, with attention to manipulation (including propaganda, subliminal messaging, acousmatic voices, and autogenic training), massage (including soundscapes, incidental music, and relaxation tapes), "theatre of the imagination," and tape verité.
+* Expect a lecture and large group discussion about *Within the Wires*, with attention to manipulation (including propaganda, subliminal messaging, acousmatic voices, and autogenic training), massage (including soundscapes, incidental music, and relaxation tapes), theatre of the imagination, and tape verité.

 *Friday, October 7th*